Corporación Educativa American School: Partnerships

 The American School has strong academic ties to national and international education centers, such as Alliance Française and Universidad del Norte.
 The partnership with Universidad del Norte, one of the most prestigious Colombian universities, allows the American School's juniors and seniors to take college courses while in high school.
 If they decide to further their education at Universidad del Norte after they graduate, the passing scores obtained in the in-school college courses are validated at the university.
 American School students also learn French through the American School's partnership with the Alliance Française.

 Campus

-The American School has 21 air-conditioned classrooms, a science lab, a speech lab, a library, an arts workshop, a scenic arts room, a music room, a basketball court, a learning center, a soccer field, beautiful gardens, and playgrounds.
+The American School has 21 air-conditioned classrooms, a science lab, a speech lab, a library, an arts workshop, an arts room, a music room, a basketball court, a learning center, a soccer field, gardens, and playgrounds.

 Departments

 The school has the following departments: